All illustrations below are by our Editor-in-Chief & Founder, Almila Kakinc-Dodd

 Almila Kakinc-Dodd is the Founder, Editor-in-Chief of The Thirlby.
 She is also the author of the book The Thirlby: A Field Guide to a Vibrant Mind, Body, & Soul.
 She is currently pursuing her Master’s in Nursing as a Dean’s Scholar at Johns Hopkins University.

 She lives in the Washington, D.C.
-Metro Area, where she is studying to pursue Nursing at Johns Hopkins University.
+Metro Area, where she regularly contributes to various publications & studying to pursue Nursing.
 She is a member of Democratic Socialists of America and urges others to join the movement.

 Maya Oren is the creative director behind MOJALVO a visual marketing agency focused on creating content + experiences for the culinary industry.
 Maya grew up in New England, and has lived around the world spending time in Tel Aviv and Barcelona.
 In her spare time, she enjoys practicing yoga, taking long walks around her city of DC, and drinking coffee from local coffee shops.
 She is passionate about supporting local business and purveyors, and believes in supporting local economies by shopping small.